Thie1e/cutpointr/README.md

 The benchmarking will be carried out using the `microbenchmark` package and generated data.
 The values of the `x` variable are drawn from a normal distribution which leads to a lot more unique values than were encountered before in the `suicide` data.
 Accordingly, the search for an optimal cutpoint is much more demanding, depending on the size of the data.

 Benchmarks are run for sample sizes of 100, 500, 1000, 10000, 50000 and 100000.
-For low sample sizes, cutpointr is a few milliseconds slower than the other solutions.
+For low sample sizes, cutpointr slower than the other solutions.
 While this should be of no practical importance, cutpointr scales more favorably than the other solutions.
-For sample sizes &gt; 10000 cutpointr is a little faster than the simple function based on `ROCR`.
+For sample sizes &gt; 100000 cutpointr is a little faster than the simple function based on `ROCR`.
 Both of these solutions are generally faster than `OptimalCutpoints` with the exception of small samples. `OptimalCutpoints` had to be excluded from benchmarks with more than 10000 observations due to its high memory requirements.

 ``` r
 n <- 100